Oort Cloud Ecology -- IV. Exchanging Asteroids: Methodology

-We embed the clusters in the galactic potential with Cartesian coordinates $(-8.34,\, 0.0,\, 0.027)$ kpc from the galactic centre with orbital velocity equal to the local circular velocity \citep[$\sim 230$ km s$^{-1}$,][]{2004ApJ...616..872R} plus the Sun's peculiar velocity $(11.4,\, 12.3,\, 7.41)$ km s$^{-1}$ \citep{2010MNRAS.403.1829S} to mimic the Solar orbit.
+We embedded the clusters in the Galactic potential with Cartesian coordinates $(-8.34,\, 0.0,\, 0.027)$ kpc from the Galactic center with orbital velocity equal to the local circular velocity \citep[$\sim 230$ km s$^{-1}$;][]{2004ApJ...616..872R} plus the Sun's peculiar velocity $(11.4,\, 12.3,\, 7.41)$ km s$^{-1}$ \citep{2010MNRAS.403.1829S} to mimic the Solar orbit.

-\subsection{The Clusters}
+\subsection{The clusters}

-NGC 1333 is a centrally-concentrated, young ($t_{\rm age}\sim1$ Myr) star-forming region composed of $203$ stars \citep{2016ApJ...827...52L}, $150$ of which reside within its inner region ($r\approx1.2$ pc).
+NGC 1333 is a young ($t_{\rm age}\sim1$ Myr), centrally-concentrated star-forming region composed of $203$ stars \citep{2016ApJ...827...52L}, $150$ of which reside within its inner region ($r\approx1.2$ pc).